CORRECTED-German stocks - Factors to watch on June 28

 (Removes reference to S&T being ex-dividend.
 S&T will go ex-dividend on June 30)

-BERLIN/FRANKFURT, June 28 The DAX top-30 index looked set to open 0.5 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0618 GMT.
+BERLIN/FRANKFURT, June 28 (Reuters) - The DAX top-30 index looked set to open 0.5 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0618 GMT.

 The following are some of the factors that may move German stocks: